Indian Administrative Service: Abandonment of service

 In June 2015, The Telegraph reported that twelve IAS officers had gone missing, and had not reported to either the union or the state government for their allocated cadre.
 It was believed that they were working in foreign countries for companies such as Microsoft for more lucrative pay.
 The Asian Age later reported that the services of three of the twelve officers were likely to be terminated due to "prolonged absence from service".

+Misuse of Reservation

+Several IAS officers have been accused of misuse of reservation by means of submitting fraudulent documents and certificates, especially for disability or caste.
+This has led to their dismissal or suspension, even jail time for fraud.
+This has denied fair opportunities to capable candidates from general category.

+In September 2024, Puja Khedkar, an IAS officer of Maharashtra cadre from the 2023 batch, was dismissed and arrested, after she was found to have submitted fraudulent caste and disability documents and certificates.
+The Union Public Service Commission filed a case against her, canceled her candidature, and stated that Khedkar was guilty of acting in contravention of the provisions of the Civil Services Examination-2022 Rules, and that Khedkar allegedly demanded special privileges such as a separate office, house, car, and staff, which she was not entitled to as a probationary officer.
+In May 2025, Khedkar was granted anticipatory bail by the Supreme Court, on the conditions that she co-operate with the law enforcement on the investigation.